deepthought42/QanairyIDE/README.md

 ### Run the extension

   Go to chrome Settings > Extensions.
 In the upper right toggle on "Developer Mode".
 Then click "Load Unpacked" on the left hand side.
 Find and select the folder where the Qanairy IDE repository was saved.

   The plugin should now be loaded.
-Click on the Qanairy icon in the upper
+Click on the Qanairy icon in the upper right of your browser.

+  Once the extension is installed make sure that your browser is in "Developer Mode".
+Unpacked apps do not work with developer mode disabled.